GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Introduction

-More recently, the emergence of large language models (LLMs) has enabled more flexible AI-powered approaches to e-contact. \citet{sahab_e-contact_2024} demonstrated that an AI facilitator leveraging argument mining techniques in synchronous interethnic discussions significantly reduced intergroup anxiety and prejudice towards other ethnic groups in Afghanistan.
-In the context of consensus-building, approaches in which groups exchange views with an LLM-powered AI agent rather than interacting with each other directly have also shown promise in identifying common ground \cite{tessler_ai_2024, konya_using_2025}.
+More recently, the emergence of large language models (LLMs) has enabled more flexible AI-powered approaches to E-contact. \citet{sahab_e-contact_2024} demonstrated that an AI facilitator that leveraged argument-mining techniques in synchronous interethnic discussions significantly reduced intergroup anxiety and prejudice towards other ethnic groups in Afghanistan.
+In the context of consensus-building, approaches in which groups exchange views with an LLM-powered AI agent rather than interacting directly have also shown promise for identifying common ground \cite{tessler_ai_2024, konya_using_2025}.
 In both cases, the agent's non-judgmental neutrality alleviates concerns about facilitator bias and social evaluation anxiety, enabling a fairer communication process \cite{sahab_e-contact_2024, tessler_ai_2024, hermann_reducing_2025}.